MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06b-content-understanding.md

    - *key*
    - *url_path* to the document

 1. When you run the command, you receive a response in JSON.
-The analysis is performed asynchronously, so the response includes an **id** value that can be used to poll for the results:
+The analysis is performed asynchronously, so the response includes an **id** value specific to the analysis job that can be used to poll for the results:

     ```json
    {